lhapp27/FewBodyToolkit.jl/docs/src/BasisFunctions.md

 **Figure 1**: Three sets of Jacobi coordinates for a three-body system.

 For three-body systems we employ Jacobi coordinates.
-This allows to describe the full system inits center-of-mass frame by two relative coordinates.
+This allows to describe the full system in its center-of-mass frame by two relative coordinates.
 However, there are three equivalent sets of these coordinates, related to the three different partitions of three particles into a pair of two, and a single one, see Fig. 1.
 In few-body physics it is therefore common to decompose any given three-body state into a sum
 ```math
 |\Psi\rangle = |\Psi^{(1)}\rangle + |\Psi^{(2)}\rangle + |\Psi^{(3)}\rangle
 ```